nickmi/arduino-gps-tracker/README.md

 MQTT connection

 ```
+To connect to your mqtt broker of your choice supply the following credentials.
 mqtt.setServer(server, 1883);
 mqtt.connect(clientId,authMethod,token

 Use IBM Watson server as mqtt server
-- - - - - - -  topic  as mqtt topic
+- - - - - - -  token  as mqtt password
                authMethod as mqtt authMethod

 Other:
-client.loop() is a function of the PubSubClient that keeps the connection alive and gives time to the client to process any messages to be sent/received etc..
+client.loop() is a function of the PubSubClient that keeps the connection alive and gives time to the client to
+process any messages to be sent/received etc..
 ```

 ###Instructions